-The City Manager's Role
+The Role of the City Manager

-This distinction between providing information to staff and providing direction is key in cities with a council manager form of government.
-In such cities, the council provides direction to the city manager, who then relays that direction to staff.
-The general role of the city manager is to promote partnerships among council, staff and the public in developing public policy and building a sense of community.
+This distinction between providing information to staff and providing direction is key in cities that have chosen to have what is called the "city manager" form of government.
+In such cities, the council provides direction to the manager, who then relays that direction to staff.
+The general role of the city manager is to promote partnerships among council, staff, and the public in developing public policy and building a sense of community.

-The reason that the public works director suggested that you talk with the city manager is that, by law, this is the way the council-manager form of government has been set up.
-Because the manager recruits, hires and supervises the city's staff and carries out the council's policies, it is appropriate for the manager to direct staff.1 In fact, most staff members are trained to do exactly what the public works director did - suggest you contact the city manager.
+The reason that the public works director suggested that you talk with the city manager is that, by law, this is the way the council-manager form of government has been set up: since the manager recruits, hires, and supervises the city's staff and carries out the council's policies, it is appropriate for the manager to be the source of the direction to staff.1 In fact, most staff members are trained to do exactly what the public works director did: suggest you contact the city manager.
 This enables the manager to hold staff accountable on the council's behalf for implementing the council's policies and directives.
 The entire council, in turn, holds the manager accountable for staff's overall performance.

 This "chain of command" feature of the council-manager form of government is typically embodied in the city's charter or ordinances.
-Elected officials who have disregarded this feature have found themselves in legal hot water.
-For example, a mayor in the San Francisco Bay Area was convicted in 2002 of violating this aspect of the city charter by asking that city employees do favors for him that advanced his personal investment objectives.
+Elected officials who have disregarded the feature have found themselves in legal hot water.
+For example, a mayor in the Bay Area was convicted in 2002 of violating this aspect of the city charter by asking that city employees do favors for him that advanced his personal investment objectives.